DKesserich/SimpleDayNightPlugin/README.md

 In-editor, simply drag and drop the DayNightController into your level (or create a blueprint subclass of the DayNightController and drag and drop that into your level).

+If using a World Partition level, be sure to disable 'Is Spatially Loaded' on the DayNightController actor.

 ### Settings

 There are a handful of settings exposed in the Actor class, and a subset of those settings is also exposed in the Simple Day Night System Plugin Settings.